CEA-LIST/CinguParam/storeParam/README.md

 | `256`                                           | `⟦248,312⟧`               |

 * Estimated security level against primal uSVP attack is indicated in the parameter file (xml format).

+* Politics are defined in generateParam/defaultPolitic.sh.

+* If Hamming weight of private key is not fixed in advance, it is written -1 in the corresponding field of the xml.

 ```